-A culpable participant can overcome its status by firing its do prefixes, according to [CO2-Do], until someone else becomes culpable or the session terminates.
-Hence, as long as a participant A does not enable a do-prefix matching a contractual action, the session state will keep A's culpability.
+A culpable participant can overcome its status by firing its do prefixes, according to [CO2-Do], until another participant becomes culpable or session s terminates.
+Hence, as long as a culpable participant A does not enable a do-prefix matching a contractual action, A will remain culpable.
+Note that when a participant is involved in multiple sessions, it may result culpable in more than one of them.

 When a participant A is always able to fulfil its contractual actions (i.e., overcome its culpability), no matter what other participants do, then it is said to be honest (cf. Definition 4.8).
-This is a desirable property in a distributed contract-oriented scenario: a participant may be stuck in a culpable condition both due to "simple" bugs (cf. Example 4.7), and to the unexpected (or malicious) behaviour of other participants (cf. Example 5.6).
-Therefore, before deploying a service, its developers might want to ensure that it will always exculpate itself.
+This is a desirable property in a distributed contract-oriented scenario: a participant may be stuck in a culpable condition either due to "simple" bugs (cf. Example 4.7), or due to the unexpected (or malicious) behaviour of other participants (cf. Example 5.6).
+Therefore, before deploying a service, its developers might want to ensure that it will always be able exculpate itself.

 Formally, as in [1], we base the definition of honesty on the relationship between the ready sets of a contract, and those of a CO2 process.
 We call the former contract ready sets, and the latter process ready sets.
-The concept of contract ready sets is similar to [7, 4, 1], where only bilateral contracts are considered.
+The concept of contract ready sets is similar to [10, 4, 1], where only bilateral contracts are considered.
 Here, we adapt it to suit our multiparty contract model.